bbauska/zombiePolitics/README.md

 banned in eight states.
 Pitts said he was terrified and was having a hard time breathing as a result of the forceful restraint.
-Because of this unprovokcd attack by a police officer who is supposed to protect kids in school, the young man ended up with a broken nose and a bruised jaw.
+Because of this unprovokcd attack by a police officer who is supposed to protect kids in school, the young man ended up with a broken nose and a bruised jaw.</p>

-In case the reader suspects I have confused the facts, the assault was caught on school security cameras and ended up on YouTube.1 Indeed, a 15-year-old boy with an early childhood brain injury and a learning disorder, attending a school for spe­ cial needs children, was tackled in the school and suffered injuries by a police offi­ cer because ofa dress code violation.
+<p>In case the reader suspects I have confused the facts, the assault was caught on
+school security cameras and ended up on YouTube.1 Indeed, a 15-year-old boy with an early childhood brain injury and a learning disorder, attending a school for spe­ cial needs children, was tackled in the school and suffered injuries by a police offi­ cer because ofa dress code violation.
 Pitts was not carrying a weapon.
 I-Ie did not threaten anyone.
 He was not dealing drugs.
-In fact, he appears to have given an entirely new meaning to what constitutes a clear and present danger, warranting the l34 | SECTION IIII BRUTALIZING YOUTH IN THE AGE OF ZOMBIE POLITICS use of force by the police-he simply did not have his shirt tucked in, and for this he was beaten by a police ofticer three times his size.
-Harmless acts of indiscretion are now elevated to the status of a dangerous crime.
+In fact, he appears to have given an entirely new meaning to what constitutes a clear and present danger, warranting the use of force by the police-he simply did not have his shirt tucked in, and for this he was beaten by a police ofticer three times his size.
+Harmless acts of indiscretion are now elevated to the status of a dangerous crime.</p>

 One could argue that this case is so bizarre and outrageous that the only log­ ical explanation is to call into question the cop’s (not the young man’s) mental capac­